danalber/danalber.github.io/index.md

 My research involves the application of artificial intelligence to medicine.
 I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/).
 I want to drive the implementation of AI in clinical practice and contribute towards related policy and regulatory challenges.

 Previously, I was a 4-year varsity swimmer at Brown.
-I graduated in 2022 with honors in applied mathematics-biology, after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).
+I graduated in 2022 with honors in applied mathematics-biology after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).

 From 2018-2020 I performed data management, biostatistics, and health services research at the Brigham and Women's [Center for Surgery and Public Health (CSPH)](https://csph.brighamandwomens.org/).